 “Can Avis charge my credit card without prior consent for items that they acknowledge I have already paid?” he wonders.

 Actually, Avis can do pretty much anything it wants with Good’s card, as long as it has the paperwork.

-I advised Good to try two things: First, to dispute the HolidayCars charge on his credit card; and second, to speak with Avis about the arbitrary “walk-up” rate his card was charged for his rental without his consent.
+My advocacy team and I advised Good to try two things: First, to dispute the HolidayCars charge on his credit card; and second, to speak with Avis about the arbitrary “walk-up” rate his card was charged for his rental without his consent.

 It didn’t go well.
 His credit card company sided with Avis in the dispute, finding that both charges were valid, and Avis continued to insist that the charges were right, even after I asked about his case.

 The official response from his car rental company: